akiva-capital-holdings/pairwyse-dsl/demo/v2/FE-demo-v2.md

     - Transaction: `sendEth BOB 1e18`
 22. Hit `Request Approval` button
 23. Confirm all the transactions via MetaMask pop ups
-24. If you get a transaction ID in a status block located on the right of the screen than the transaction was successful
+24. The transaction is successful if you get a transaction ID in a status block located on the right of the screen

 #### -> Agreement Execution